chihacknight/chihacknight.org/_posts/events/2019-10-01-ehi-aimiuwu.md

 categories:
   - events
 links:
-title: "CANCELLED PRESENTATION: Code Burnout: it’s time to take a break"
-description: "Notice: This presentation has been cancelled.
-This event will be an Open Hack Session instead.
-Please join us to build, share, and learn about civic tech!
+title: "Open Hack (Presentation Cancelled)"
+description: "No presentation this week.
+Instead, we're going to have another civic hacking potluck!
+If you'd like, please bring drinks, snacks or desserts!
+We'll provide the usual empanadas too.
+While we eat, we'll build, share, and learn about civic tech!
 Don't forget to RSVP by noon on Tuesday!"
 speakers:
- - "Ehi Aimiuwu, Founder of Code Burnout"
-image: /images/events/368-ehi-aimiuwu.jpg
+image: /images/events/potluck-collage.jpg
 date: 2019-10-01T18:00:00-05:00
 event_id: 368
 youtube_id: